kumarchavaan/test-readme_file/readme.md

 ## Note

-Ensure that the origin of the message is from the specified domain 'https://mljltitool.mylearnerjourney.com' to execute the associated actions.
+This script assumes that the `onmessage` event is triggered only from the specified origin 'https://mljltitool.mylearnerjourney.com'.
+Ensure that messages received from other origins are handled appropriately or ignored to prevent unintended behavior.